Curriculum Overview

 As children become young adults and make the significant step from a Pre-16 to a Post-16 model of education our curriculum is designed to reflect this change.
 Therefore there is a shift in emphasis towards a model of education which recognises the pupil’s existing skills and provides carefully structured ways of further enabling them to be applied in functional, everyday contexts.
 In doing this we are aiming to utilise the final element of the student’s statutory educational entitlement, to prepare them as best we can to become active participants in, and contributors to society and achieve the highest degree of personal achievement.

-We offer a range of A levels (Art, Geography, Maths, Psychology, Sociology and Biology) and Vocational BTEC qualifications (Criminology, Enterprise, Health and Social Care, IT, Law, Media, Music Technology and Sport).
+We offer a range of A levels (Art, Geography, Maths, Psychology, Sociology, Physics, Biology and Chemistry) and Vocational BTEC qualifications (Criminology, Enterprise, Health and Social Care, IT, Law, Media, Music Technology and Sport).
 In addition, there may be subjects available at other schools in our MAT as part of our consortium arrangement.

 All students who have not achieved a level 4 in English and Maths GCSE, re-take in line with national guidelines.